How to Password Protect a Video in 2026: Complete Guide to Secure Video Sharing

 Can you password protect videos on Vimeo?

 Most platforms provide limited analytics.
-Peony provides complete visibility: see who accessed videos, when, how long they watched, and which parts they engaged with.
+Peony shows exactly who accessed your video, when they watched, how long they spent, and which parts they engaged with — starting on the free plan.

-Peony provides instant revocation: block individuals or whole rooms immediately.
-Platforms like Vimeo and Loom can't guarantee revocation once a password is shared.
+Peony provides instant revocation — block individual viewers or shut down an entire room immediately.
+Platforms like Vimeo and Loom cannot guarantee revocation once a password has been shared, because the password itself becomes the access mechanism.